Hansa (market): Shutdown

-AlphaBay was then shut down on July 4, and as expected a flood of users came to Hansa, until its shutdown on July 19/20.
-During this time, the police allowed the Hansa userbase (then growing from 1000 to 8000 vendors per day) to make 27000 illegal transactions in order to collect evidence for future prosecution of users.
+When AlphaBay was shut down on July 4, the expected flood of users came to Hansa, until Hansa's shutdown on July 19/20.
+During this time, the Hansa userbase grew from 1,000 to 8,000 vendors per day.
+Law enforcement allowed the userbase to grow during the seizure resulting in 27,000 illegal transactions occurring which served as evidence for future prosecution of the users.
 Local cybercrime prosecutor Martijn Egberts claimed to have obtained around 10,000 addresses of Hansa buyers outside of the Netherlands.

 After shut down, the site displayed a seizure notice and directed users to their hidden service to find more information about the operation.